actualbudget/docs/docs/budgeting/filters.md

 ### Saving Filters

 Starting with update [27.7.1](https://actualbudget.org/docs/releases/), users now have the ability to save filtered searches.
-Filtering transactions works exactly the same as in previous updates, as outlined above.
+Filtering transactions works exactly the same as in previous updates.

 Before we get started, you'll have to go to the **All accounts** page and filter some transactions.
 See the section **How to use the Filter tool** above for more information on how this works.